JakubPawlowskii/InfiniteLIOMs/README.md

 All data shown in paper is hosted on Zenodo.
 In `plots/` there are Python scripts creating the plots, assuming that the data is downloaded and unpacked in `data/`.
 If you are interested in structure of the data files, please consult the plotting scripts for details.

 ## Acknowledgments
-The algebra of operators in these scripts is implemented via the library [`PauliStrings.jl`](https://github.com/nicolasloizeau/PauliStrings.jl) developed by Nicolas Loizeau, J. Clayton Peacock and Dries Sels.
+The algebra of operators in these scripts is implemented via the library [`PauliStrings.jl`](https://github.com/nicolasloizeau/PauliStrings.jl) developed by Nicolas Loizeau, J. Clayton Peacock and Dries Sels and published in: Loizeau, J. C. Peacock, and D. Sels, Quantum many-body simulations with PauliStrings.jl, [SciPost Physics Codebases , 054 (2025)](https://scipost.org/10.21468/SciPostPhysCodeb.54).

 Marcin Mierzejewski acknowledges support by the National Science Centre (NCN), Poland via project 2020/37/B/ST3/00020.
 Jakub Pawłowski acknowledges support by the National Science Centre (NCN), Poland via project 2023/49/N/ST3/01033.